Skip to Main Content

 2:15 PM – 3:05 PM

-Joint Session 2 – Conflict Resolution Joint Session
+Joint Session 2 – Conflict Resolution: An Essential Skill Joint Session

 Navigating conflict is an essential leadership skill, whether the tension arises within a team, across an organization, or between external stakeholders.
 This session examines practical frameworks for identifying, addressing, and resolving conflict constructively — with attention to how effective leaders use disagreement as a catalyst for better decisions and stronger relationships.